anderspkd/groth-shuffle/README.md

 The implementation uses [Relic](https://github.com/relic-toolkit/relic/) for elliptic curve operations.

 To build, simple run `cmake . -B build && cd build && make && make tests`.

+This code was taken from a previous project of mine, and it's free to use (without warranty and all that jazz).